successible/cleanslate/.github/SECURITY.md

 Once, the patch is ready to go, we will:

 - Push the code to main and tag it for release.
-- Add a disclosure to the README.md and GitHub Release notes.
+- Add a disclosure to that version on [GitHub Releases](https://github.com/successible/cleanslate/releases).